begler1/Mod-01_20532-AzRG/content.md

 ## COMPLETION MESSAGE
 Results: After completing this exercise, you will have signed in to the Azure Portal.
 ### Login as Student
 Login as Student with a password of Pa$$w0rd.
-See Knowldge Tip for details on how to login.
+See Knowledge Tip for details on how to login.

 #### :bulb: KNOWLEDGE
-You can use the Commands menu and choose Ctrl\+Alt\+Delete then click Student and enter Pa$$w0rd and press Enter.
+You can use the Commands menu and choose Ctrl+Alt+Delete then click Student and enter Pa$$w0rd and press Enter.
 You can also use the Command menu and choose Paste/Paste Password instead of typing the password manually.

 #### :camera: SCREENSHOT
 >LODSProperties